Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Mechanical samples were issued in limited quantities for pre-release for computer systems development by Intel's OEM computer customers.

 This chip was manufactured in Chandler AZ (A4).
-This chip was a component of an Intel Educational kit.

 image of an intel pentium processor mechanical sample